A lake formed in the basin of a massive impact crater takes the shape of an unbroken ring when viewed from above.

 They call it the eye of Quebec.
 Seen from above, it’s easy to understand why.
 The remarkable and strangely shaped Lake Manicouagan forms as perfect of a ring as nature is likely to create out of water, circular and rough-edged like a giant coffee ring on the surface of the Earth.

-Lake Manicouagan is actually a reservoir, part of a hydroelectric power system that powers thousands of nearby homes.
-And while it's not unusual for a reservoir to be strangely shaped and out of place as lakes go, that's actually not the reason Lake Manicouagan takes such a startling and unnatural shape.
+Lake Manicouagan is actually a reservoir, part of a hydroelectric power system that powers countless nearby homes.
+And while it’s not unusual for a reservoir to be strangely shaped and out of place as lakes go, that’s actually not the reason Lake Manicouagan takes such a startling and unnatural shape.

 The lake bed is formed from an entirely different sort of natural phenomenon – an impact crater formed eons ago by a meteor striking the Earth’s surface.
 The impact crater is the fifth-largest known to man, combining a pseudo-manmade wonder with an equally impressive natural phenomenon.